Powerlearnproject/se-day1-assignment-k8lvin/README.md

 open source software - democratized access to software tools and fostered a culture of collaboration and innovation.

-List and briefly explain the phases of the Software Development Life Cycle. planning - defining scope and objective of the project.
+List and briefly explain the phases of the Software Development Life Cycle.
-Analysis - analyzing the gathered requirements and understanding user needs.
-Design - development of architecture and design of the software.
-Implementation - writing the actual code and developing the software.
+Requirements: Gathering and documenting user needs and system requirements.
+Design: Creating high-level and detailed designs of the software architecture and user interface.
+Implementation: Writing code and building the software according to the design specifications.
-Testing - evaluation of the software to ensure it meets standards and works as intended.
+Testing: Conducting various tests to ensure the software meets quality standards and functional requirements.
-Deployment - releasing the software for use by end users Maintainance - ongoing support and updates for the software.
+Deployment: Releasing the software to users or customers.
+Maintenance: providing ongoing support, updates and enhancements to the software after deployment.

 Compare and contrast the Waterfall and Agile methodologies.
-Provide examples of scenarios where each would be appropriate. waterfall methodology consists of distinct phases that must be completed before moving to the next eg developing a payroll system while Agile methodology focus on iterative development,flexibility and customer collaboration. eg developing a task management system.
+Provide examples of scenarios where each would be appropriate.
+Waterfall methodology is a sequential approach with distinct phases flowing downwards like a waterfall e.g. developing a payroll system while Agile methodology is an iterative and incremental approach focused on flexibility, collaboration and responding to changes e.g a task management system.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
-Software developer is responsible for coding,testing and maintaining software applications.
+Software developer is responsible for coding, testing and maintaining software solutions.
-Quality assurance engineer - ensures that the software meets the required software standards and functions correctly.
+Quality assurance engineer - ensures software quality by designing and executing software plans.
-Project manager ensures a project meets its goals and objectives on time and within budget while also managing the team and communicating with the stakeholders.
+Project manager overseas the planning execution and delivery of software projects

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.
 IDEs provide a cohesive environment where developers can code,test,debug and deploy code efficiently. eg visual studio code.
-VCS offer robust tools for collaboration,code management and quality assurance. eg Git.
+Version control systems track changes to source code and coordinating work among team members.
+E.g. Git.

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges. keeping up with the rapid technological changes - continuous learning and participate in tech communities to enhance learning.